kisscool62/datasciencecoursera/getting_data/README.md

 - activity: belongs to [WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING]
 - feature: belongs to ["fBodyAcc", "fBodyAccJerk", "fBodyGyro", "tBodyAcc", "tBodyAccJerk", "tBodyGyro", "tBodyGyroJerk", "tGravityAcc"]
 - axis: axis of the feature recorded in 3 dimensions, belongs to ["X", "Y", "Z"]
-- mean(): mean of values of recorded features for each axis, on ieach feature for each activity, for each subject
+- mean(): mean of values of recorded features for each axis, on ieach feature for each activity, for each subject.
+Bounded within [-1, 1]
-- std(): mean standard deviation of values of recorded features for each axis, on ieach feature for each activity, for each subject
+- std(): mean standard deviation of values of recorded features for each axis, on ieach feature for each activity, for each subject.
+Bounded within [-1, 1]

 ==================================================================
 ##### tidy_data_set.csv